-Medical myth: Sex induces labourMarch 7th, 2013 in Health /
+Medical myth: Sex induces labourMarch 7th, 2013 by Monique Robinson, The Conversation in Health /

 There has been very little scientific evidence so far to support sex as a method of inducing labour.
 Credit: shutterstock.com

 Sex.
 It's what got you into pregnancy, but is it also the pathway to getting you out?